Lottery Winners: The Stories and Circumstances Behind the Big Wins

 ONLINE LOTTERY WINNERS

-Online lottery betting sites and lotto agents might still struggle for credibility with some members of the public, but the many stories of big online lottery winners should go a long way toward dispelling any doubts.
+Online lottery betting sites and lotto agents might still struggle for credibility with some members of the public, but the many stories of online winners should go a long way toward dispelling any doubts.
 Though many online lottery operators protect their winners’ identity by not publishing their personal details—including their names—there are some big winners whose good fortunes have made headlines.

 One example is Bill Laharty, a Canadian man who won an enormous $21 million jackpot from the national Canada Lotto 6/49 draw.
 Laharty used the website PlayNow.com, the official site for Western Canada’s lotteries, to purchase his tickets.